xlladdins/xll/docs/Excel4MacrosA-D.md

 this function.
 Use syntax 1 to control screen display.
 Use syntax 2 to control the display of the Info Window.

-Syntax 1   Controls screen display
+Syntax 1&nbsp;&nbsp;&nbsp;Controls screen display

-Syntax 2   Controls display of Info Window
+Syntax 2&nbsp;&nbsp;&nbsp;Controls display of Info Window

 Return to [top](#A)